Hartland Abbey, the Gardens and Tea Rooms are open Sunday to Thursday 11 – 5pm all season. (Closed on Fridays and Saturdays).

-This is a fascinating display into the many productions filmed on the estate including many stars and household names.
-For 2020, new images from the filming of ‘Guernsey’ (the film of the book 'The Guernsey Literary and Potato Peel Society’), ‘Rebecca’ by Daphne du Maurier filmed at Hartland Quay and Enid Blyton’s ‘Malory Towers’ filmed in and around the Abbey in autumn 2020 for CBBC will be on show.
+This is a fascinating display of the many productions filmed on the estate including many stars and household names.
+Latest images from the filming of ‘Guernsey’ (from the book ‘The Guernsey Literary and Potato Peel Society’), ‘Rebecca’ by Daphne du Maurier filmed at Hartland Quay and Enid Blyton’s ‘Malory Towers’ filmed in and around the Abbey will be on show.
 Along with the locations, there are images of ‘behind the scenes’ and the stories of the filming at Hartland Abbey over the many years.

 ‘William Stukeley – Saviour of Stonehenge’